 2. What are the types of IPS?

-There are mainly four types of IPS: network-based IPS, host-based IPS, wireless IPS, network-based IPS.
-Each of the types of IPS has an entity separate role and the mainly divided on the basis of the platform where it can be deployed.
+There are mainly four IPS types: network-based IPS, host-based IPS, wireless IPS, network-based IPS.
+Each of the IPS types has an entity separate role and the mainly divided based on the platform where it can be deployed.
 The functioning of each of the IPS is nearly the same and are slightly different.

 3. What is the difference between IPS and IDS?

-IPS stands for Intrusion prevention system while IDS stands for Intrusion Detection System.
-The role of IPS is to prevent the malicious network packet from getting executed while the role of IDS is to confirm whether any packet is malicious or not.
-The IDS does not stop the packet from entering the network but it just raises the alarm if any malicious traffic is witnessed.
-The IPS comes in work once they sense the raised alarm.
-They just make it sure that the packet for which alarm is raised, should not be allowed to function in the network.
+IPS stands for Intrusion prevention system, while IDS stands for Intrusion Detection System.
+The role of IPS is to prevent the malicious network packet from getting executed, while the role of IDS is to confirm whether any packet is malicious or not.
+The IDS does not stop the packet from entering the network, but it just raises the alarm if any malicious traffic is witnessed.
+The IPS comes to work once they sense the raised the alarm.
+They just make it sure that the packet for which the alarm is raised should not be allowed to function in the network.

 4. What are Host-based IPS?

 Host-based IPS can be defined as a tool that can be deployed in the host rather than getting deployed in the entire network.
 It protects the malicious activity on the host by blocking malicious traffic in the host.
 It is known as host-based IPS as it can be deployed only in the host and will not be able to serve the purpose of protecting the entire network.

 5. Name some best IPS.
 Which one do you think is best, and why?